Dynamic-Energy-Trading/detquantlib/README.md

 ##### Checking version updates

-- The workflow enforces version control.
+The workflow enforces version control:

 - The version number is specified via the `version` field in the pyproject.toml file.
 - The version number needs to be updated with every new master commit.
 If the version is not updated, the GitHub workflow will fail.